launchableinc/cli/docs/sending-data-to-launchable/using-the-generic-file-based-runner-integration.md

 In order to work with Launchable through this integration mechanism, your test runner has to satisfy the following conditions:

 * **File based**: your test runner accepts file names as an input of a test execution, to execute just those specified set of tests.
-* **File names in JUnit reports**: your test runner has to produce results of tests in the JUnit compatible format, with additional attributes that capture the **file names** of the tests that run.
+* **JUnit XML reports include file names/paths**: your test runner has to produce results of tests in a JUnit compatible format, with additional attributes that capture the **file names/paths** of the tests that run.
 If not, see [converting test reports to JUnit](converting-test-reports-to-junit-format.md).

 For example, [Mocha](https://mochajs.org/#getting-started) is a test runner that meets those criteria.
 You write tests in JavaScript files: